BethanyHelwig/Dragon-Arcana-Supa/README.md

 ## Features (IN PROGRESS)

-* Search for Dungeons & Dragons information using the D&D 5e API
+* Search for Dungeons & Dragons information using site's own database
 * Build and save character sheets
 * Create and run games/campaigns with friends
     * Interactive map with movable tokens